 Unique, indispensable, holy and amazing – Holy Basil comes with many descriptions, and all of them are well earned.
-In fact, there aren’t many other plant in the world that could match the versatility, benefits and character of Holy Basil.
+In fact, there aren’t many other plants in the world that could match the versatility, benefits and character of Holy Basil.
 If you love basil, you may love Holy Basil tea too.
 Read what makes it so special, what are the potential benefits and how to make a perfect cup of Holy Basil tea.

 What is Holy Basil tea?